 Jonathan R. Cole is the John Mitchell Mason Professor of Columbia University where he has spent his academic career.
 From 1987 to 1989 he was Vice President of Arts and Sciences, and from 1989 to 2003, he was Provost and Dean of Faculties of Columbia University—the second longest tenure as Provost in the University's 258-year history.
 His scholarly work focused principally on the development of the sociology of science as a research specialty.
 This is seen in early published papers and in his 1973 book with Stephen Cole, Social Stratification in Science (University of Chicago Press).
 Among his other published works on science are: Fair Science: Women in the Scientific Community (1987); The Outer Circle: Women in the Scientific Community (1991).
 In recent years, his scholarly attention has focused on issues in higher education, particularly problems facing the great American research universities.
 His edited book The Research University in a Time of Discontent (Johns Hopkins University Press 1994), contains essays by prominent educators, including his own opening chapter.

-Jonathan R. Coles serves as an Advisory Board Member.
+Jonathan R. Coles serves as an Advisory Committee Member.

 John Mutter is a Professor in the Department of Earth and Environmental Sciences and the Department of International and Public Affairs at Columbia University.
 His research focuses on the role of natural disasters in constraining development opportunities for poor and emerging societies.
 Meteorological extremes are expected to increase as a result of human-induced climate change, and his work attempts to assess who are most vulnerable to disasters such as the 2010 Haiti earthquake and Hurricane Katrina.
 John Mutter directs the Earth Institute’s postdoctoral Fellows Program and is director of graduate studies for the Ph.D. in Sustainable development.
 Mutter is also one of the principal investigators on the Earth Institute’s National Science Foundation-funded ADVANCE program, which is designed to create institutional change that will improve the opportunities for women in earth science and engineering at Columbia.
 Mutter has authored or co-authored more than 80 articles in scientific journals in the natural and social sciences and many popular publications.
 His fieldwork included over three years at sea in all parts of the world’s oceans.

-Jeremy Kessler serves as an Advisory Board Member.
+Jeremy Kessler serves as an Advisory Committee Member.

 Jennifer Wenzel is jointly appointed in the Department of English and Comparative Literature and the Department of Middle Eastern, South Asian, and African Studies.